-The Fund invests at least 90% of its assets in sustainable investments, which means included in #1 Sustainable are investments in companies which are expected to contribute towards the advancement of one or more of the UN SDGs, to be managed in the interests of all stakeholders, and to deliver returns to shareholders over the long term.
-Within this overall commitment of 90%, there is a minimum commitment to invest at least 5% of its assets in sustainable investments with an environmental objective and at least 5% of its assets in sustainable investments with a social objective.
+The Fund invests at least 90% of its assets in sustainable investments, which means included in #1 Sustainable are investments in European companies that contribute towards the advancement of one or more of the UN SDGs using a science or engineering-driven, innovation-led approach.
+Within this overall commitment of 90%, there is a minimum commitment to invest at least 10% of its assets in sustainable investments with an environmental objective and at least 10% of its assets in sustainable investments with a social objective.
 The minimum proportions stated apply in normal market conditions.